Generic SaaS works fine until your workflow crosses into AUKUS-restricted territory

 Exactly what you get

 You get software that fits the work instead of the other way round: a defence process running on Australian-hosted infrastructure you control, a winery's vintage allocation logic encoded properly, or a post-Holden manufacturer's production routing modelled as it actually runs.
-It ties together the disconnected tools your business currently juggles, sharing a spine with your ERP (Enterprise Resource Planning) software development, inventory management software, and business intelligence dashboards.
+It ties together the disconnected tools your business currently juggles, sharing a spine with your ERP (Enterprise Resource Planning) software development, inventory management software, and business intelligence (BI) dashboards.

 How to choose a developer in Adelaide